openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 ## Summary

 This document proposes a solution and a delivery plan for a unified installation and upgrading procedure of the logging for Red Hat OpenShift product (short OpenShift Logging) as well as auxiliary UI and correlation (See [korrel8r](korrel8r)) components via the [Cluster Observability Operator](cluster-observability-operator)(COO).
-The proposed solution is intended to complement the existing OpenShift Logging stack managed by the [Cluster Logging Operator](cluster-logging-operator)(CLO) and the the [Loki Operator](loki-operator)(LO).
+The proposed solution is intended to complement the existing OpenShift Logging stack managed by the [Cluster Logging Operator](cluster-logging-operator)(CLO) and the [Loki Operator](loki-operator)(LO).
 Furthermore the proposal aims to be a blueprint approach for other OpenShift Observability products (i.e distributed tracing, network observability, power monitoring).

 ## Background